firaenv/dots/README.md

 ### Picom (How Did You Get Rounded Corners!?!)
 I am using a custom version of picom made by jonaburg that achieves the blur, rounded corners, and animations.
 Find it here: https://github.com/jonaburg/picom

+# The Dracula Wallpapers I Use
+If you are interested in where I found some of the Dracula wallpapers I use you can find the here at this link: https://github.com/aynp/dracula-wallpapers
 # NOTICE
 If I am hosting your wallpaper and you would like credit for it or would like to have me remove it from this repository please reach out and I will comply.
 Thank you.